 The hemline of your jeans is the very bottom part of the pant, where your ankle meets your denim.
 While a traditional hem is sewed and secured, frayed hems are all the rage right now.
 Here are a few of our favorites.

 Many jeans are purposefully left with an unfinished look to give off a fun, frayed texture.
 A frayed hem looks as if someone ran a pair of scissors across the bottom of a jean leg.
 Some of them are cut at an angle for an asymmetrical look, while others are cut shorter in the front than the back for a high-low look (or step hem).
-More often than not, jeans with a frayed hem are ankle length or shorter.
+More often than not, plus size ripped jeans with a frayed hem are ankle length or shorter.

 The released-hem detail looks as if someone let the hem out.
 Traditionally, most jeans have a finished hem where the fabric is folded at the base and then sewn together at the bottom before it gets dyed.
 A released hem is an intentional hem that looks like someone used a seam ripper.
 You can even see the dye details that are generally hidden in the fold.